AndreKuts/dufap/README.md

   - **ViewModel**: The intermediary between the Model and the View.
 It processes user actions, interacts with the Model, and updates the State.
 The ViewModel exposes actions that the View can invoke and publishes state changes.
   - **View**: The user interface layer that displays the data and captures user interactions.
 The view binds to the ViewModel and updates itself based on the State changes.
   - **Model**: The data layer of the application, is responsible for managing the data and business logic.
 It handles data retrieval, persistence, and any other data-related operations.
-  - **Injector** Object that defines methods for injecting and extracting dependencies

 ## Benefits of View-Action-State MVVM
   - Clear Separation of Concerns: By isolating actions and state, this pattern ensures a clean separation between user interactions and UI state, enhancing modularity and maintainability.